vcafarschi/devops-docs/aws/observability/cloudwatch/cloudwatch.md

 - Data points themselves can come from any application or business activity from which you collect data.
 - AWS services send metrics to CloudWatch
   - You can send your own custom metrics to CloudWatch.
+- **Important note for EC2 metrics**: CloudWatch does not collect memory utilization and disk space usage metrics right from the get go.
+You need to install CloudWatch Agent in your instances first to retrieve these metrics.
 - **Metrics exist only in the region in which they are created, in other words**,
   - Metrics are completely separate between regions.
 - **Metrics are uniquely defined by a name, a namespace, and zero or more dimensions.**
 - You can retrieve **statistics** about those **datapoints** as an ordered set of time-series data
   - Statistics example: average CPU utilization across 5 EC2
+- **Metric** math enables you to query multiple CloudWatch metrics and use math expressions to create new time series based on these metrics.

 ## Metric Time Stamps
 - Each metric data point must be associated with a time stamp
   - Each metric data point must be marked with a time stamp.
   - If you do not provide a time stamp, Cloud Watch creates time stamp for you based on time the data point was recieved

 ## Metric Retention
 - **Metrics cannot be deleted**, but they automatically **expire after 15 month**s if no new data is published to them.